 Ellen Moseley died in April of 1892.
 Mary Moseley and Edward Moseley moved soon thereafter (Edward Moseley was living at The Charlesgate at 535 Beacon in 1893).

 136 Marlborough was not listed in the 1893-1895 Blue Books.

 Henry Houghton died in January of 1899.
 Harriet Houghton continued to live at 136 Marlborough until her death in March of 1917.
-Helen Willard, her daughter by her first marriage (to Jacob P. Willard), and Henry (Harry) Houghton, Dr. Houghton’s son by his first marriage (to Sarah D. Page), lived with her.
+After her death, Harry Houghton and Helen Willard moved to an apartment at 259 Beacon.

 On May 29,1917, 136 Marlborough was purchased from Harriet Houghton’s estate by Ellen (Upton) Philler, the widow of George Philler, She previously had lived in Philadelphia, where her husband, who had been president of the First National Bank in Philadelphia, died in November of 1916.
 She continued to live at 134 Marlborough until her death in January of 1930.

 On January 29, 1931, 136 Marlborough was purchased from Ellen Philler’s estate by Edward Bancroft Bayley.
 He and his wife, Mary Richards (Clark) Bayley, lived at 134 Marlborough.